Minimal scenario facet Bell inequalities for multi-qubit states: Extension to multipartite scenario

-For this case we have $35$ vertices for the local polytope, where two parties are making two dichotomic measurements and remaining two parties are making one dichotomic measurement each.
-We again convert this $V$-representation of the polytope to the $H$-representation using the software cdd \cite{cdd} and obtained a total of $96$ facets.
+For this case, specifically, for the $\{[2 ~2] ~[2~ 2] ~[2]~[2]\}$ scenario, we have a $35$ dimensional local polytope with $64$ vertices.
+We again convert this $V$-representation of the polytope to the $H$-representation using the software cdd \cite{cdd} and obtain a total of $96$ facets.
 Out of which $64$ facets are just the positivity conditions on the probabilities.
 So, we get $32$ nontrivial facet inequalities.
-But, interestingly, these $32$ inequalities are just the variants of one single inequality, upto the relabelling of indices.
-So, like the three-qubit scenario, we again get only one single inequality.
+But, interestingly, these $32$ inequalities are just the variants of one single inequality, up to the relabeling of indices.
+So, like the three-qubit scenario, we again get only one single inequality,

-All the $32$ facet inequalities are equivalent to this inequality upto the relabelling of indices.
+All the $32$ facet inequalities are equivalent to this inequality up to the relabeling of indices.
 The form of this inequality is very similar to the inequality for the three-qubit case.
-Because one can write the inequality given by the Eqn.(\ref{inchsh3}) as,
+Because one can write the inequality given by the Eq. (\ref{inchsh3}) as,

-which has the exactly similar structure like the four-qubit inequality except the extra party denoted by $D$.
-Next we will explore whether five-qubit case has also the similar structure.
+which has similar structure like that for four-qubit inequality, except the extra party is denoted by $D$.
+Next, we will explore whether the five-qubit case also has the similar structure.